-It's easy to use your phone to capture patient photos, video or audio but if you're not using PicSafe ...
+It's easy to use your phone to capture medical photos, video or audio but if you're not using PicSafe®...

 There's patient data stored on your phone.
 What if you lose it?

-Patient data often isn't transmitted securely and can be intercepted.
+Patient data often isn't transmitted safely and can be intercepted.

 When shared, patient data often isn't stored securely by recipients.

 Consent is often not recorded.
-If there's a disputer later this can mean trouble!
+If there's a dispute later, this can mean trouble!

 There's no record of who has accessed the data.

-The app fetches a key from a "Key Server" (operated by PicSafe or your organizations) and secures all data using AES-256 bit encryption.
-The encrypted report is attached to an email which can then be sent by the user - the same as a "normal" email.
+The app fetches a key from a "Key Server" (operated by PicSafe® or your organization) and secures all data using AES-256 bit encryption.
+The encrypted report is attached to an email which the user then sends - the same as a "standard" email.
 The recipient is instructed to open the email on their phone and tap on the attached encrypted report.
-If the recipient is signed in to PicSafe, the app will fetch a key to decrypt the report (thereby leaving an audit trail) and display the report.
+If the recipient is signed in to PicSafe®, the app will fetch a key to decrypt the report (thereby leaving an audit trail) and display the report.
 See Email to Recipient integration docs.

-The app transmits the report (PDF, JSON metadata and photo, video and audio files) to Dropbox or Box's servers via HTTPS.
-PicSafe does not encrypt reports using the Key Server when submitting to Dropbox or Box as it is assumed that Dropbox and Box will store all reports securely.
+The app transmits the report (PDF, JSON meta data and photo, video and audio files) to Dropbox or Box's servers via HTTPS.
+PicSafe® does not encrypt reports using the Key Server when submitting to Dropbox or Box as we assume that Dropbox and Box will store all reports securely.
 Both Dropbox and Box have HIPAA allow you to remain HIPAA compliant.
 See Upload to Box documentation and Upload to Dropbox documentation.

-The app transmits the report to an endpoint setup by an organizations (for the purpose of putting it in the patient's medical record).
+The app transmits the report to an endpoint setup by an organization (to put it in the patient's medical record).
 Depending on the endpoint, the report can be transmitted via HTTPS (using the same method as when sent to Box or Dropbox) or via HTTP if the report is encrypted on the device first.
 The report can be encrypted using a static or dynamic key (using a Key Server).
-For more information please see here, here, and here.
+For more information, please see here, here, and here.

 Most people will not need to know this but, we also use CBC mode, password stretching with PBKDF2, password salting, random IV, and encrypt-then-hash HMAC.
 What you do need to know is that there are no known cases of this encryption having ever been "cracked".

-Although HIPAA does not apply in Canada, it is seen as the standard in legislation protecting patient privacy.
+Despite HIPAA not applying in Canada, many still view it as the standard in legislation protecting patient privacy.
 HIPAA stands for the "Health Insurance Portability and Accountability Act of 1996".
 It's a US federal mandate that requires the protection and confidential handling of "protected health information" (PHI).
-PicSafe can help your organizations comply with its HIPAA obligations.
+PicSafe® can help your organization comply with its HIPAA obligations.
 Please review HIPAA to ensure your practices comply.

 There are no official certifications for HIPAA compliance.
-Nonetheless, PicSafe has been built using technology, structures and processes that will make it easier for organisations to comply.
-PicSafe never has access to patient data given it never passes through PicSafe's servers.
-Combining this with the technical safeguards (listed in the section below) means you and your organizations can assure the confidentiality, integrity, and availability of PHI.
+Nonetheless, PicSafe® has been built using technology, structures and processes that will make it easier for organizations to comply.
+PicSafe® never has access to patient data given it never passes through PicSafe's servers.
+Combining this with the technical safeguards (listed in the section below) means you and your organization can assure the confidentiality, integrity, and availability of PHI.